jayaprabhakar/fizzbee/docs/language_design_for_review.md

     count = count + 1
 ```

-## UNCHANGED not required
+## Implicit UNCHANGED

-Unlike TLA+, we will assume, if there is no next state transition,
+Unlike TLA+, Fizz assumes that if there is no specified next state transition,
-then they are not changed.

-## \A and \E
+variables remain unchanged.
+Therefore, explicit declarations of `UNCHANGED`
+are unnecessary in Fizz, simplifying the syntax.

+## Universal(\A) Quantifier

-The idiomatic python for the universal qualifier `\A` is `for`.
+In Fizz, the universal quantifier `\A` in TLA+ is succinctly represented using
+the Python keyword `for`.
+For instance:

 TLA+

 ```
 \A n \in nodes:
   n' = [n EXCEPT !.status = 'done']
 ```

 Fizz

 ```
 for n in nodes:
   n.status = 'done'
 ```

-This is clearly intuitive idiomatic python, that even non-python
+This Pythonic syntax is intuitive even to non-Python programmers.

-programmers would instantly understand.
+## Existential(\E) Quantifier

 There is no equivalent for the existential qualifier `\E` in python.
-So, we are introducing an equivalent `any` that will be syntactically
-similar to `for`.
-The primary behavioral difference is, if there are
-5 elements in the list/set, `any` will create 5 different branches,
-with 1 element selected in each branch.
+In Fizz, we introduce the `any` keyword as an equivalent to the existential
+quantifier \E in TLA+.
+The `any` keyword is syntactically similar to `for`.
+The primary difference is it creates separate branches for each element
+in a list or set.
+For example:

 TLA+

 ```
 \E r \in records:
   records' = records \ {r}
 ```

 Fizz

 ```
 any r in records:
   # alternately records.remove(r)
   records = records - {r}
 ```

+This simplifies the representation of existential quantification in Fizz,
+providing a clear and intuitive syntax.

-## Implicit Spec and next state actions
+## Implicit Spec and Next State Actions

-All actions start with a keyword `action` similar to `def` for python functions.
-So, we don't need a separate
+In Fizz, all actions now start with the keyword `action`, akin to `def`
-Next state or spec.
+for Python functions.
+This design eliminates the need for a separate
+"Next State" or "Spec" section.

-> Should we remove the action keyword altogether?
+> Should we remove the action keyword as well?

 ```
 action Add: